VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 ## How to migrate data from Graphite to VictoriaMetrics?

 Please use [whisper-to-graphite](https://github.com/bzed/whisper-to-graphite) tool for reading the data from Graphite and pushing it to VictoriaMetrics via [Graphite import API](https://docs.victoriametrics.com/#how-to-send-data-from-graphite-compatible-agents-such-as-statsd).

+## Why do same metrics have differences in VictoriaMetrics and Prometheus dashboards?

+In most cases, for the same __metric_name__ VictoriaMetrics can accept values from multiple sources.
+Prometheus at the same time will consider them as different metrics.
+Such cases can be debugged using api/v1/export